 The first one, known as realismo social (social realism), is reflected in Soledad para cuatro (Loneliness for Four) by Ricardo Halac, Nuestro fin de semana (Our Weekend) and Los días de Julián Bisbal by Roberto Cossa

 The second line, influenced with teatro del absurdo by Ionesco’s and Beckett’s plays, has some exponents as Eduardo Pavlosky (1933) and Griselda Gambaro (1928), who jointly wrote El desatino (The Nonsense) and then separately, she wrote Los siameses (The Siamese Twins) whereas he wrote Espera trágica (Tragic Expectancy) and El señor Galindez.
 (Mr. Galíndez).

-In 1980, when the military government started to loosen the pressures exerted, playwrights such as Carlos Gorostiza, Osvaldo Dragún, Roberto Cossa y Carlos Somigliana (1932-1987), who in turn counted on the support from other playwrights and other theater people, initiated the performances of Teatro Abierto (Open Theater).
+In 1980, when the military government started to loosen the pressures exerted, playwrights of argentine theater such as Carlos Gorostiza, Osvaldo Dragún, Roberto Cossa y Carlos Somigliana (1932-1987), who in turn counted on the support from other playwrights and other theater people, initiated the performances of Teatro Abierto (Open Theater).